 King Alfred has gravitas, intelligence and integrity, and is not your typical hero.
 A man of great wisdom, he is committed to the power of the written word, the spread of Christianity, and his vision of one country united under God.
 The flipside of Uhtred, King Alfred is a thinker and a master strategist, but lacks physical strength and is often sickly.
 Learned, pious, and cautious the responsibilities of leadership rest heavy on his shoulders, but despite his vulnerabilities he is ruthless and determined, and not oblivious to the charms of women.
 Even Uhtred, who initially sees King Alfred as a humourless pedant, grows to admire the man who will become known as 'King Alfred the Great'.

-King Alfred's wife Aelswith is fiercely loyal and protective of her husband.
-Pious, haughty and acerbic, she is an unpopular figure in Alfred's court.
-Aelswith takes an immediate dislike to Uhtred, and distrusts his Pagan ways and holds a deep grudge against him, but she is forced to question her judgement in times of great hardship.
+King Alfred’s wife Aelswith is fiercely loyal and protective of her husband.
+Pious, haughty and acerbic, she is an unpopular figure in Alfred’s court.
+Aelswith takes an immediate dislike to Uhtred and distrusts his Pagan ways, and holds a deep grudge against him, but she is forced to question her judgment in times of great hardship.

 Uhtred's Saxon father's priest, Beocca goes on to become King Alfred's most trusted advisor.
 As such, he alone has seen Uhtred grow from a boy to a man, and knows his true birth right.
 Pious and devout, but with a wry sense of humour, Beocca is also a clever and strategic thinker whose opinion King Alfred values.
 Ever hopeful of turning stubborn Uhtred from his Pagan ways, Beocca maintains a strong affection for his wayward charge.

 Odda the Elder is King Alfred's most trusted and senior Ealdorman.
 A politically astute and fiercely loyal adviser, Odda shares King Alfred's suspicion of Uhtred.